seijikun/desktopcast/README.md

 # desktopcast

-Desktopcast is a little CLI application that allows you to cast your Linux desktop to a Kodi instance via UPNP/DLNA remote using the RTSP streaming protocol.
+Desktopcast is a little CLI application that allows you to cast your Linux desktop to any UPNP/DLNA device capable of the AVTransfer service, like Kodi using the RTSP streaming protocol.

 At the moment, desktopcast is pretty much tailored to my use-case, which is casting my desktop to Kodi.
 Though is supports both X11 and Wayland (.. if your window manager properly supports Wayland).